dart-lang/site-www/src/_tutorials/language/futures.md

 ```

 Our code is problematic: since `gatherNewsReports()` blocks, the remaining
-code runs only when `gatherNewsReports()` returns with the contents of the
+code runs only after `gatherNewsReports()` returns with the contents of the
 file, _however long that takes_.
 And if reading the file takes a long time,
 the user waits passively, wondering if she won the lottery, what tomorrow's
 weather will be like, and who won today's game.
 Not good.

 To help keep the application responsive, Dart library authors use an
 asynchronous model when defining functions that do potentially expensive work.
-Such functions return their value using a [Future.][Future]
+Such functions return their value using a [`Future`.][Future]

-## What is a Future? {#what-is-a-future}
+## What is a future? {#what-is-a-future}

-A Future represents an asynchronous operation that returns a value (which
+A `Future` object represents an asynchronous operation that returns a value (which
 can be `void`).
-When a function that returns a Future is invoked,
+When a function that returns a future is invoked,
 two things happen:

-1. The function queues up work to be done and returns an uncompleted Future
+1. The function queues up work to be done and returns an uncompleted `Future`
    object.
-1. Later, when the operation is finished, the Future object
+1. Later, when the operation is finished, the `Future` object
    completes with a value or with an error.

-When writing code that depends on a Future, you have two options:
+When writing code that depends on a future, you have two options:

 * Use `async` and `await`
-* Use the Future API
+* Use the `Future` API

 ## Async and await {#async-await}

 The `async` and `await` keywords are part of the Dart language's [asynchrony
 support](/guides/language/language-tour#asynchrony-support).
 They allow you
 to write asynchronous code that looks like synchronous code and doesn't use
-the Future API.
+the `Future` API.
 An _async function_ is one that has the `async` keyword
 before its body.
 The `await` keyword works only in async functions.

 {% include async-await-2.0.md %}

 The following app simulates reading the news by using async and await to read
 the contents of a file on www.dartlang.org.
 Click run {% asset red-run.png alt="" %} to start the app.

 {% comment %}
 https://gist.github.com/kwalrath/477fb799d21401f46f8c04462fd249c4